mailsac/mailsac-examples/getting_started/step_by_step/yougotmail.rst

 You Got Mail!
 =============

-Now that curl and jq are installed we can start interacting with mailsac.
-The `MailSac API Documentation <https://mailsac.com/docs/api/>`_ includes all the endpoints supported.
-The API documentation is great to use if you a familiar with REST APIs or for reference after completing this step-by-step introduction.
-In this example we are going to check an abritrary email address for mail, read that email and respond to the email.
+Now that curl and jq are installed, we can start interacting with mailsaci API.
+The `MailSac API Documentation <https://mailsac.com/docs/api/>`_ includes all supported endpoints.
+The API documentation is great starting place, if you a familiar with REST APIs or for reference after completing this step-by-step introduction.

+In this example, we are going to check an abritrary email address for mail, read that email and respond to the email.

 Check Mail
 ----------

-In this example I'll show you how to check mail sent `admin@mailsac.com` using curl and JQ.
+In this example, we will list inbox email messages for `admin@mailsac.com`.
+To list the available messages we will use the
-You will first need to retrieve messages using the `List Inbox Email Messages endpoint <https://mailsac.com/docs/api/#list-inbox-email-messages>`_.
+`List Inbox Email Messages endpoint <https://mailsac.com/docs/api/#list-inbox-email-messages>`_.
 This endpoint can be accessed with :code:`GET /api/addresses/:email/messages`.
 You will substitue `:email` with `admin@mailsac.com` giving us :code:`GET /api/addresses/admin@mailsac.com/messages`.
 Curl does not encode URLs.
-The `@` character needs to be url encoded as `%40` giving.
+The `@` character needs to be url encoded as `%40`.
 :code:`GET /api/addresses/admin%40mailsac.com/messages`.
 The base URI of the mailsac API is mailsac.com, which translates to :code:`https://mailsac.com/api/addresses/admin%40mailsac.com/messages`